tkcoding/MLLib/README.md

 ### Reinforcement Learning
 * PONG REINFORCE BASE CODE for pong game

+__Monte-Carlo Tree Search__

+Training an agent using the concept of what Alpha-go has deployed on Tic-Tac-Toe.
+Can you beat the agent in Tic-Tac-Toe game when it has completely master the game ?
+Please try out MCTS method.

 ### Time Series Analysis
 * Air passenger base code for analysis using:
 - Post processing of air passenger trend into stationarity